Vivek-04022001/documentation/plone.app.dexterity/advanced/validators.md

 Many applications require some form of data entry validation.
 The simplest form of validation you get for free, the [z3c.form](https://pypi.org/project/z3c.form/) library ensures that all data entered in Dexterity add and edit forms is valid for the field type.

-It is also possible to set certain properties on the fields to add further validation, or even create your own fields with custom validation logic, although that is a lot less common.
+It's also possible to set certain properties on the fields to add further validation, or even create your own fields with custom validation logic, although that is a lot less common.
 These properties are set as parameters to the field constructor when the schema interface is created.
 You should see the [zope.schema](https://pypi.org/project/zope.schema/) package for details.